theatlasroom/tidbits/programming/frontend-engineering.md

 Depending on the company / team size / stage of the product some roles will focus more one area over the others, but generally these are all the types of roles frontend engineers will typically be expected to be able to work across.

-Across any of these types of roles, a good understanding HTML, CSS and JS is vital to be able to work effectively.
+Across any of these types of roles, a solid understanding of HTML, CSS and Javascript is vital to be able to work effectively.

 </details>